 Junior Achievement is the world’s largest organization dedicated to educating students about college and career readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
-Greater Mankato serves students throughout Mankato, North Mankato, Eagle Lake, St. Clair, Nicollet, Good Thunder, Mapleton, Minnesota Lake and NEW during the 17-18 school year Lake Crystal and St. Peter.
+Greater Mankato serves students throughout Mankato, North Mankato, Eagle Lake, St. Clair, Nicollet, Good Thunder, Mapleton, Minnesota Lake, Lake Crystal and St. Peter.
 Our Mankato Advisory Board has 19 active members, one full-time staff member and one part-time staff member.

 Highlights from the 18-19 school year include: